pepstock-org/Charba/readme.md

 #### Features
  * add `backgroundColor` and `borderColor` default options.
  * add `VerticalLine` chart, options and data set classes to manage this new kind of chart.
- * add `setDatasetVisibility` method to `AbstractChart` class in order to set the visibility for a given dataset.
+ * add `setDatasetVisibility` method to `AbstractChart` class in order to set the visibility for a given data set.
- * add `toggleDataVisibility` method to `AbstractChart` class in order to toggle the visibility of an item in all datasets.
+ * add `toggleDataVisibility` method to `AbstractChart` class in order to toggle the visibility of an item in all data sets.
- * add `isDataVisible` method to `AbstractChart` class in order to get the stored visibility state of an data index for all datasets.
+ * add `isDataVisible` method to `AbstractChart` class in order to get the stored visibility state of an data index for all data sets.
- * add `hide` method to `AbstractChart` class in order to hide a dataset.
+ * add `hide` method to `AbstractChart` class in order to hide a data set.
- * add `show` method to `AbstractChart` class in order to show a dataset.
+ * add `show` method to `AbstractChart` class in order to show a data set.
  * add `update(IsTransitionKey)` and `reconfigure(IsTransitionKey)` methods to `IsChart` interface in order to update the chart by an animation update mode.
  * add `resize(width height)` method to `IsChart` interface.
- * add `newDataset(boolean)` methods for all charts (by new `IsDatasetCreator` interface) in order to get new dataset with the initial visibility status.
+ * add `newDataset(boolean)` methods for all charts (by new `IsDatasetCreator` interface) in order to get new data set with the initial visibility status.
  * add `usePointStyle` property to `Tooltips` class for options and configuration.
  * add `boxWidth` and `boxHeight` properties to `Tooltips` options and configuration classes.
  * improve the tooltip callbacks management providing the right defaults.